dragomit/hsm/README.md

  // Transition to nil state terminates the state machine. doorClosed.Transition(evOpen, nil).Guard("broken", isBroken).Action("dying", dying).Build()

- // When door is closed, we return to whichever state we were previously in.
+ // When the door is closed, we return to whichever state we were previously in. doorOpen.Transition(evClose, doorClosed).History(hsm.HistoryShallow).Build() baking.AddTransition(evOff, off) off.AddTransition(evBake, baking)
- // We accomplish that using a history transition (either deep or shallow history transition works here). doorOpen.Transition(evClose, doorClosed).History(hsm.HistoryShallow).Build() baking.AddTransition(evOff, off) off.AddTransition(evBake, baking)